microkits/microbus/README.md

 abstract send(buffer: Buffer, receiver?: string): Promise<void>;
 ```

+It is required to emit a `data` event when a packet is received.
-Has the following events:
+The `Transporter` has the following events:

 ```typescript
 data: (buffer: Buffer, sender: string) => void; //  emitted when a packet is received
 disconnect: () => void; // emitted when the transporter is disconnected
 ```

-It is required to emit a `data` event when a packet is received.

-### Example of a mqtt based transporter
+Example:

 ```typescript
 import * as mqtt from "mqtt";